Attack of 7 August 1932 in Rennes: Course of events and investigation

-On August 7, celebrations to mark the 400th anniversary of Brittany's union with France were scheduled in Vannes, to be attended by French Prime Minister Édouard Herriot.
-Since the evening of the previous day, Breton activists from various parties who had travelled to disrupt the celebrations - including PNB president François Debeauvais - had been held in police custody as a precautionary measure, and were not released until the morning of the 7th.
+On 7 August, celebrations to mark the 400th anniversary of Brittany's union with France were scheduled in Vannes, to be attended by French Prime Minister Édouard Herriot.
+Since the evening of the previous day, Breton activists from various parties who had travelled to disrupt the celebrations – including PNB president François Debeauvais – had been held in police custody as a precautionary measure, and were not released until the morning of the 7th.

 The bomb used was prepared by Célestin Lainé, a chemical engineer by training, and it was another militant, André Geffroy, who placed the mechanism in the monument, at crown level.
 Lainé had tested a first device on the moor at Saint-Aubin-du-Cormier a short time earlier, burning his jacket in the process, due to his lack of experience with explosives.
 The bomb he supplied to Geffroy consisted of a "Gloria" milk can filled with nitroglycerine.
 The detonator was supplied by Jeanne Coroller.
-The explosion sounded at 4.40 a.m., knocking the statue to the ground and shattering it into several pieces, pulverizing windows within a 100-meter radius.
+The explosion sounded at 4.40 am, knocking the statue to the ground and shattering it into several pieces, pulverizing windows within a 100-meter radius.
 Neither of the two people inside the city hall was injured.
 In a letter sent to the press claiming responsibility for the action, the signatory Gwenn ha Du, an organization no one had ever heard of, stated: "We open the struggle for the independence of our country on this anniversary of our annexation by destroying the symbol of our subjugation that sits enthroned in the center of our capital".
 In addition to Lainé, other activists in the group at the time included Le Helloco and Fant Rozec.

-In the first few days, the investigation focused on the management of the Breiz Atao newspaper, whose head office in rue Edith Cavel was just a hundred meters from the site of the event, and where searches were carried out on August 9.
-On August 11, the newspaper L'Ouest-Éclair announced the arrest of 6 suspects, including Théophile Jeusset, editor of the newspaper Breiz da zont.
-After confessing to the attack, four of them recanted on August 12.
-In the following days, investigators questioned people linked to the newspaper War Zao in Guingamp on August 17, then on August 19 visited Olier Mordrel in Quimper, and René-Yves Creston in Le Croisic.
+In the first few days, the investigation focused on the management of the Breiz Atao newspaper, whose head office in rue Edith Cavel was just a hundred meters from the site of the event, and where searches were carried out on 9 August.
+On 11 August, the newspaper L'Ouest-Éclair announced the arrest of 6 suspects, including Théophile Jeusset, editor of the newspaper Breiz da zont.
+After confessing to the attack, four of them recanted on 12 August.
+In the following days, investigators questioned people linked to the newspaper War Zao in Guingamp on 17 August, then on 19 August visited Olier Mordrel in Quimper, and René-Yves Creston in Le Croisic.
 In the end, the affair led to the detention of several activists in the movement for around fifty days, but without any legal consequences.